evkx/evkx.github.io/content/technology/userinterface/screens/_index.md

 Many cars now feature digital instrument clusters, or driver information displays replacing analog gauges.

-These digital screens typically provide information such as speed, battery level,  odometer, trip information, and navigation directions, among others.
-They may also include customizable displays that allow drivers to choose what information is displayed and how it's presented.
+These digital screens typically provide information such as speed, battery level, odometer, trip information, and navigation directions.

+Some models also let the driver customize the display to choose what information is displayed and how.
-The screen size and functionality varies.
+The screen size and functionality vary.

 Below you see some examples from different models.